Kang Yatse II Trek 2026: Best Time, Package and Safety Guide

 Highlights of Kang Yatse II Trek

-• Proper conditioning & training of body required
+• Proper conditioning & training of the body is required

-• Shoes are the single most important equipment
+• Shoes: Single most important equipment

-• High Altitude requires proper acclimatization
+• High altitude requires proper acclimatization

 • Explore the beauty of Hemis National Park